-For all of 2018 and part of 2019, I’ve spent most of my time taking care of my mom.
+For all of 2018 and part of 2019, I had spent most of my time taking care of my mom.
 I didn’t really focus on creating a life full of friends, family and fun when I moved back home to California.
 Instead, I focused on the job I had to do and I was going to do it to the best of my ability.

 That desire often left me feeling stressed out, alone, and mourning, wrapped inside a “Can Do” personality that kept striving to get the job done.